TFMV/temporal/art/article.md

 ## Data Transfer Bottlenecks

+> I believe, deeply, that if we can make data movement instantaneous, we change the world.

 Data moves.
 Workflows crash.
 Scaling stalls out - until now.

 By combining Temporal for orchestration and Apache Arrow Flight for high-speed data transfer, we built a pipeline that skips the usual slowdowns.
 No bloated serialization.
 No wasteful copies.
 Just raw, efficient movement of data - fast, scalable, and forged for the real fight.